DCrawley94/nc-teaching-resources/seminar_plans/de/03_data_fun/pg_themeparks/seeding/themeparks_seeding/complex_seeding.md

 - DB Diagram showing DB structure - use a screenshot in repo
 - example data ready for insertion

+## DB structure

+Show image with DB structure - we can see two tables, one has a foreign key that relies on the games table.

+Therefore that will need to be the first we create (and also insert data when we get to that part)

 Ask students to think about what we have and what we need to do.

 **Can they foresee a problem if we were to insert the reviews data as is?**